Joan Crawford: Early life

-Born Lucille Fay LeSueur, of French-Huguenot, English, Dutch, and Irish ancestry in San Antonio, Texas, she was the second of the two children of Thomas E. LeSueur (born January 2, 1867, in Tennessee; died January 1, 1938), a construction worker, and Anna Bell Johnson (died August 15, 1958), later known as Anna Cassin.
+Born Lucille Fay LeSueur, of French-Huguenot, English, Dutch, and Irish ancestry in San Antonio, Texas, she was the youngest of two children of Thomas E. LeSueur (born January 2, 1867, in Tennessee; died January 1, 1938), a construction worker, and Anna Bell Johnson (died August 15, 1958), later known as Anna Cassin.
 Crawford's mother was likely under 20 when her first two children were born.
-Crawford had one sister, Daisy, and one brother, Hal LeSueur.
+Crawford had one half-sister, Daisy McConnell (1901–1904), and one brother, Hal LeSueur.

 Thomas LeSueur abandoned the family when Lucille was ten months old, eventually resettling in Abilene, Texas, reportedly working in construction.
-In 1909, while working as a sales associate at Simpson's, Crawford's mother married Henry J. Cassin (1868-1922) in Fort Worth, who is incorrectly listed in the 1910 census as her second husband rather than her third.
+In 1909, while working as a sales associate at Simpson's, Crawford's mother married Henry J. Cassin (1868–1922) in Fort Worth, who is incorrectly listed in the 1910 census as her second husband rather than her third.
 They lived in Lawton, Oklahoma, where Cassin ran the Ramsey Opera House, booking such diverse and noted performers as Anna Pavlova and Eva Tanguay.
 As a child, Crawford, who preferred the nickname "Billie", enjoyed watching vaudeville acts perform on the stage of her stepfather's theater.
 At that time, Crawford was reportedly unaware that Cassin, whom she called "Daddy", was not her biological father; her brother later told her the truth.

 From childhood, Crawford's ambition was to be a dancer.
 One day, in an attempt to escape piano lessons, she leapt from the front porch of her home and cut her foot severely on a broken milk bottle.
 She had three surgeries to repair the damage, and for 18 months was unable to attend elementary school or continue dancing lessons.

 In June 1917, the family moved to Kansas City, Missouri, after Cassin was accused of embezzlement; although acquitted, he was blacklisted in Lawton.
 After the move, Cassin, a Catholic, placed Crawford at St. Agnes Academy in Kansas City.
 When her mother and stepfather separated, she remained at school as a work student, where she spent far more time working, primarily cooking and cleaning, than studying.
 She later attended Rockingham Academy, also as a working student.
 While there, she began dating, and had her first serious relationship: a trumpet player, Ray Sterling, who reportedly inspired her to challenge herself academically.

 In 1922, she registered at Stephens College in Columbia, Missouri, giving her year of birth as 1906.
 She attended Stephens for a few months and then withdrew after she realized that she was not ready for college.
 Due to her family's instability, Crawford's schooling never surpassed the primary level.